 Because guardianships can mean individuals do not have the ability to make decisions for themselves—including the ability to marry, vote, or even make certain medical decisions—courts will sometimes limit a guardian’s authority to the area they may need help with, like financial affairs.

 How Do I Seek a Guardianship for a Loved One?

 When someone files a petition with a court to seek guardianship of an adult, a judge will hold a hearing to decide if the individual needs a guardian.
 This process will often involve an exam to see if they suffer from a medical condition that impairs their judgment—unless the need is clear for a guardian, like if the person is in a coma or suffered a stroke.
 If the judge finds the individual is mentally competent, then a guardian will not be appointed.
 Otherwise, a guardian, potentially with limitations on their power, will be granted.

 The guardianship process should not be lightly undertaken as it is a long and stressful endeavor and can be expensive; however, individuals who think guardianship is necessary for a loved one should contact an experienced estate planning attorney to assist them.

 Contact a Houston Estate Planning Attorney

 If you or a loved one is seeking guardianship for an aging loved one, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 We understand that it can be an emotional and stressful time as parents age and they can no longer handle their affairs on their own, but we are here to help.
 By working with our experienced attorneys, we can work with you to file a guardianship petition and ensure that the process is managed in a thoughtful and thorough way.
-To speak with one of our attorneys and to schedule a free, initial consultation, give us a call at 713-333-8900 today.
+To speak with one of our attorneys and to schedule a consultation, give us a call at 713-333-8900 today.